What is Esophageal Manometry?

-Manometry, which is also referred to as esophageal manometry, is a test that measures the pressures and patterns of muscle contractions in your esophagus.
-This outpatient test ultimately determines if your esophagus is working correctly.
-The test analyzes everything from movement to pressure.
+Esophageal manometry is a study that measures the pressures and patterns of muscle contractions in your esophagus.
+This outpatient study ultimately determines if your esophagus is working correctly.
+The study analyzes everything from movement to pressure.
 Abnormalities in the contractions and strength of the muscle or the sphincter at the lower end of the esophagus can result in pain, heartburn, and difficulty swallowing.
 An esophageal manometry helps diagnose the various conditions that can cause these undesirable symptoms.

 Why is There a Need To Perform Manometry Measures?

-If you’re experiencing difficulty swallowing, pain when swallowing, frequent or severe heartburn, regurgitation, or chest pain, you might benefit from a manometry test.
-This test is typically recommended to patients with the mentioned symptoms, as they might be related to an esophageal disorder.
+If you’re having trouble swallowing, pain when swallowing, frequent or severe heartburn, regurgitation, or chest pain, you might benefit from a manometry study.
+This study is typically recommended to patients with the mentioned symptoms, as they might be related to an esophageal disorder.
 An esophageal manometry will be performed after other tests – such as x-rays or upper endoscopies – rule out a narrowing or blockage of the esophagus.
-Manometry measures can also help to diagnose diffuse esophageal spasm, achalasia, and scleroderma.
+Manometry studies can also help to diagnose diffuse esophageal spasm, achalasia, and scleroderma.

-Contact Us Today To Schedule Your Manometry Test
+Contact Us Today To Schedule Your Manometry Study

 Centers for Gastroenterology is dedicated to providing its patients with the best care in Northern Colorado.
 Our comprehensive services include diagnosis, medical management, and endoscopic treatment of diseases affecting the digestive system.
-For premier manometry testing in the Fort Collins, CO area, contact Centers for Gastroenterology today to schedule an appointment.
+For premier manometry testing in Northern Colorado, contact Centers for Gastroenterology today to schedule an appointment.